Julius P. J. Krebbekx Personal Webpage

 As pointed out in [2], the SRG has an intimate connection to the Nyquist diagram of a stable LTI system, and offers the same graphical interpretation of slope-restricted nonlinearities as the circle criterion.
 Our first work [3] shows how to apply SRG analysis to unstable LTI systems in the loop.
 A corollary of [3] is that SRG analysis fully reproduces the circle criterion, gives $L_2$-gain bounds, and generalizes the circle criterion by including dynamic nonlinearities.

-Where [3] extends the range of applicability of SRG stability analysis by leveraging the Nyquist stability criterion, our second work [4] aims to extend the Bode diagram to NL systems.
-We leverage the property of incrementally stable systems that they preserve the periodicity of the input to compute frequency-dependent gain bounds.
+Where [3],[4] extend the range of applicability of SRG stability analysis by leveraging the Nyquist stability criterion, our second work [6] aims to extend the Bode diagram to NL systems.
+We leverage the property that many nonlinear systems preserve the periodicity of the input to compute frequency-dependent gain bounds.
 By plotting these bounds as magnitudes as function of frequency, one obtains a nonlinear Bode plot.
 These NL Bode plots can be made for open-loop and closed-loop systems, which allows for the definition of the corresponding bandwidths as well.

 References